Curvature properties of interior black hole metric: Pseudosymmetry type manifolds

 \section{\bf Pseudosymmetry type manifolds}

-A semi-Riemannian manifold $(M,g)$, $n \geq 3$, is said to be an Einstein manifold (\cite{Besse}) if at every point of $M$ its Ricci tensor $S$ is proportional to the metric tensor $g$, i.e. $S = \frac{r}{n}\, g$ on $M$.
+A semi-Riemannian manifold $(M,g)$, $n \geq 3$, is said to be an Einstein manifold \cite{Besse} if at every point of $M$ its Ricci tensor $S$ is proportional to the metric tensor $g$, i.e. $S = \frac{r}{n}\, g$ on $M$.
 In particular, if $S$ vanishes on $M$ then it is called Ricci flat.
-We denote by $U_{S}$ the set of all points of $(M,g)$ at which $S$ is not proportional to $g$, i.e. $U_S = \left\{ x \in M : S - \frac{r}{n} g \neq 0 \ \mbox{at} \ x \right \}$.\\ As a generalization of Einstein manifold, the notion of quasi-Einstein manifold arose during the study of exact solution of Einstein field equations as well as during the investigation of quasi-umbilical hypersurfaces of conformally flat spaces.
+We denote by $U_{S}$ the set of all points of $M$ at which $S$ is not proportional to $g$, i.e. $U_S = \left\{ x \in M : S - \frac{r}{n} g \neq 0 \ \mbox{at} \ x \right \}$.\\ As a generalization of Einstein manifold, the notion of quasi-Einstein manifold arose during the study of exact solution of Einstein field equations as well as during the investigation of quasi-umbilical hypersurfaces of conformally flat spaces.
 For instance, FLRW spacetimes are quasi-Einstein spacetimes.
-The semi-Riemannian manifold $(M,g)$, $n \geq 3$, is said to be a quasi-Einstein manifold (\cite{ChDGP}, \cite{D0}, \cite{dd}, \cite{D2}, \cite{dd1}, \cite{dd2}, \cite{dd3}, \cite{DaDum01}, \cite{GLOG1}, \cite{S1}, \cite{S2}, \cite{S3}) if $\mathrm{rank}\, (S - \alpha\, g) = 1$ on $U_S \subset M$, where $\alpha$ is some function on this set.
-In particular, if $\mathrm{rank}\, S = 1$ on $U_S$ then $(M,g)$ is called Ricci-simple (\cite{DRVer 1}).
-For instance, the G\"{o}del spacetime is a Ricci-simple manifold.
-The semi-Riemannian manifold $(M,g)$, $n \geq 3$, is said to be a $2$-quasi-Einstein manifold if $\mathrm{rank}\, (S - \alpha\, g) = 2$ on $U_S \subset M$, where $\alpha$ is some function on this set.
-Such manifolds also are called generalized quasi-Einstein manifolds, cf. \cite{DaDum01}, \cite{DaDum02} and references therein.
-It is easy to check that every warped product manifold with an $1$-dimensional base and a semi-Riemannian Einsteinian $(n-1)$-dimenional fibre is a quasi-Einstein manifold.
-Similarly, it is easy to check that every warped product manifold with an $2$-dimensional base and a semi-Riemannian Einsteinian $(n-2)$-dimenional fibre is a $2$-quasi-Einstein manifold. \\
+The semi-Riemannian manifold $(M,g)$, $n \geq 3$, is said to be a quasi-Einstein manifold if $\mathrm{rank}\, (S - \alpha\, g) = 1$ on $U_S \subset M$, where $\alpha$ is some function on this set (see, e.g., \cite{{ChDGP}, {D0}, {dd}, {D2}, {dd1}, {dd2}, {dd3}, {DaDum01}, {GLOG1}, {SHY09}, {S1}, {S2}, {SRK15}, {S3}}).
+In particular, if $\mathrm{rank}\, S = 1$ on $U_S$ then $(M,g)$ is called Ricci-simple \cite{DRVer1}.
+For instance, the G\"{o}del spacetime is a Ricci-simple manifold (see, e.g., \cite{DHJKS}).
+The semi-Riemannian manifold $(M,g)$, $n \geq 3$, is said to be a $2$-quasi-Einstein manifold if $\mathrm{rank}\, (S - \alpha\, g) \leq 2$ on $U_S \subset M$ and $\mathrm{rank}\, (S - \alpha\, g) = 2$ on some open non-empty subset of $U_S$, where $\alpha$ is some function on $U_S$ (see, e.g., \cite{{2016_DGHZhyper}, {DGJZ}, {DGP-TV02}, {SKpp}, {SKgrt}, {SKAA17}}).
+Such manifolds also are called generalized quasi-Einstein manifolds, cf. \cite{{DaDum01}, {DaDum02}} and references therein.
+It is easy to check that every non-Einstein warped product manifold with an $1$-dimensional base and a semi-Riemannian Einsteinian $(n-1)$-dimenional fibre is a quasi-Einstein manifold.
+Similarly, it is easy to check that every non-quasi-Einstein warped product manifold with an $2$-dimensional base and a semi-Riemannian Einsteinian $(n-2)$-dimenional fibre is a $2$-quasi-Einstein manifold. \\